FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ### Signature algorithms

 Choose the correct signing algorithm.
 You have two families of options, a symmetric algorithm like HMAC or an asymmetric choice like RSA or elliptic curve (ECC).
-The `"none"` algorithm, which doesn't sign the JWT and allows anyone to generate a token with any payload they want, should not be used.
+The `"none"` algorithm, which doesn't sign the JWT and allows anyone to generate a token with any payload they want, should not be used and any JWTs that use this signing algorithm (meaning they aren't signed) should be rejected immediately.

 There are two main factors in algorithm selection.
 The first is performance.
 A symmetric signing algorithm like HMAC is simply faster.
 Here are the benchmark results using the `ruby-jwt` library, which encoded and decoded a token 50,000 times: